-Academic Conflict: If you have an academic conflict with any of the evening exams (e.g. another exam or class at the same time) you must let the course coordinator know no later than two business days before the exam takes place.
+Academic Conflict: If you have an academic conflict with any of the evening exams (e.g. another exam or class at the same time), you must let the course coordinator know no later than two business days before the exam takes place.
+If you do not, the reason for missing the exam may be considered non-valid.

 Emergency: If you have an emergency situation that will prevent you from attending an evening exam you must contact the course coordinator by telephone or in person (not by voice mail or e-mail) no later than 2:00 PM on the day of the exam.
 Extenuating circumstances that prevent you from contacting the course coordinator (by phone or in person) in a timely manner will be evaluated on a case-by-case basis.
+You must still see the course coordinator to arrange to take the alternate exam.

 20-Minute Rule: No one will be allowed to leave the exam site for the first 20 minutes of the exam.
 After that time, no one will be allowed to enter the exam site and take the exam.
-Students arriving after 20 minutes will be allowed to take the make-up exam.
+Students arriving after 20 minutes will be allowed to take the alternate make-up exam.
 If they arrived late for a non-valid reason, a grade penalty will be deducted from the make-up exam score.